Carol Ferris: End of Star Sapphire

 In Green Lantern (vol. 3) #119, Hal (as the Spectre) decides to visit Carol.
 He makes himself visible and tells Carol he is going to help her, but that she will not remember his visit.
 He reaches into Carol and pulls out the Star Sapphire gem, which causes Star Sapphire herself to re-emerge (it appeared she was previously killed by Neron, but somehow a part of her survived in Carol).
 The Spectre detains Star Sapphire and puts her back into the gem.
-He hands the gem to Carol and lets her finish the job, which she does (essentially finally killing the Star Sapphire persona that would take control of her), and starts feeling much better.
+He hands the gem to Carol and lets her finish the job, destroying the Star Sapphire persona.

-In Green Lantern: Rebirth #6, Hal and Carol finally come to terms with their relationship.
-In Northern California at Ferris Aircraft, Carol Ferris is reminiscing over her former life when a mysterious power revitalises and reforms the abandoned, condemned fields.
-Hal Jordan, using his powers as the Spectre, appears.
-She asks Hal whether he remembers anything from when he was the Spectre.
-Hal says he remembers it as if he were watching it from the outside.
-How Spectre thinks, and who he talked to beyond this life, Hal cannot recall.
-Hal apologizes for everything Carol had to go through.
-Carol says she survived and that she is not going to sell the airbase.
-She says that if Hal can rebuild his life, so can she, and that she is going to do so with her husband, Gil.
-Carol says that she can use a good pilot.
-Hal says that he appreciates the offer, but he has other plans.